LiBinNLP/DynGL/README.md

 ## Performance

-`DyGLSDP` provides pretrained models on SemEval-2015 Task 18 dataset for English, Chinese and Czech.
+`DyGLSDP` achieves start-of-the-art performance on SemEval-2015 Task 18 dataset for English, Chinese and Czech.
+Trained models are provided in above.

 Three embedding settings in the runtime: